RocketMap/RocketMap/docs/extras/commandline.md

       -eblk ENCOUNTER_BLACKLIST, --encounter-blacklist ENCOUNTER_BLACKLIST
                             List of Pokemon to NOT encounter for more stats. [env
                             var: POGOMAP_ENCOUNTER_BLACKLIST]
+      -ewhtf ENCOUNTER_WHITELIST_FILE, --encounter-whitelist-file ENCOUNTER_WHITELIST_FILE
+                            File containing a list of Pokemon to NOT encounter for more stats. [env var:
+                            POGOMAP_ENCOUNTER_WHITELIST_FILE]
+      -eblkf ENCOUNTER_BLACKLIST_FILE, --encounter-blacklist-file ENCOUNTER_BLACKLIST_FILE
+                            File containing a list of Pokemon to NOT encounter for more stats. [env var:
+                            POGOMAP_ENCOUNTER_BLACKLIST_FILE]
       -ld LOGIN_DELAY, --login-delay LOGIN_DELAY
                             Time delay between each login attempt. [env var:
                             POGOMAP_LOGIN_DELAY]